SmarterApp/RDW_Documentation/docs/Runbook.migrate.md

 - **import_id**: id of the import record that created this entity and all its children.
 - **update_import_id**: last import id that modified this entity or any of its children.
 For the newly created entity `update_import_id` and `import_id` are the same.
 Removing a child entry is considered an update to the main entity.
+- **created**: timestamp when content was created.
+- **updated**: timestamp when content was last updated.
 - **deleted**: a ‘soft’ delete flag.

 Tables of the content type CODES are different in a sense that there is no ‘main’ table.
 Changes to any of these tables are tracked via the same import content type.

 ### Reporting Database and Migrate Process
-Reporting DB is the data source for the customer facing Reporting Data Warehouse web site.
-Data must never be manually loaded or modified in this DB.
+The reporting database is the data source for the customer-facing RDW web site.
+Data must never be manually loaded or modified in this database.
 Instead they must be migrated from the warehouse.

-There is a minimum set of the ‘core’ tables that are created as part of the initial schema and are not supported for modifications:
+There are core tables that are created as part of the initial schema and are not supported for modifications:

 - asmt_type
 - subject